Click on the questions below for more information.

 - Not listed as one of your references (we may be contacting your references, so we want the affidavits from two other individuals who support your admission)

 The statement in the affidavit must meet these requirements:

 - Describe how long and the circumstances under which the person signing the affidavit has known you

 - Describe what the person signing the affidavit knows about your character and general reputation

 - Provide any other information about your character and fitness to practice law

 Electronic copies are accepted but typed signatures are not.
-The affidavit must have been signed by the affiant and must be notarized or include the following language immediately above the signature block: “I declare under penalty of perjury that everything I have stated in this document is true and correct.”
+The affidavit must be dated, must have been signed by the affiant, and must be notarized or include the following language immediately above the signature block: “I declare under penalty of perjury that everything I have stated in this document is true and correct.”
 See Rule 2A(1).

 See Rule 4B(4) for complete language or see sample affidavits.